 #6 –The sixth card will tell you the best way to proceed from your worries and what you should do to keep moving forward on your spiritual journey.
 All of us have our paths to follow and this card is catered to suit your specific needs at this time.

 #7 – The seventh card tells you how to move forward with a positive light.
 So you can make the best of your current situation.

-#8 – Finally, the eighth card wraps up the possible result you will get if you are able to follow the guiding light represented in the fifth card successfully.
-Remember, as with all Tarot spreads, the outcome can change depending on how you react to the reading.
-For instance, if the sixth or seventh card is a negative one, but the eighth card is positive you will need to work on the negative aspects especially hard in order to reach the positive outcome.
+#8 – Finally, the eighth card wraps up the possible result you will get if you can follow the guiding light represented in the fifth card successfully.
+Remember, as with all tarot readings spread, the outcome can change depending on how you react to the reading.
+For instance, if the sixth or seventh card is a negative one, but the eighth card is positive you will need to work on the negative aspects especially hard to reach a positive outcome.
 If the sixth or seventh card and the eighth card are negative you need to change the aspects shown in card six or seven.
-If the sixth and seventh cards are both positive, but the eighth card is negative look to the second and third cards for guidance.
+If the sixth and seventh cards are both positive, but the eighth card is a negative look to the second and third cards for guidance.

 The “Career Path” Spread

-Alternatively, if you are unhappy with your current career choice, this is the spread to use!
-In this case it will suggest alternative paths based on your personal strengths.
+Alternatively, if you are unhappy with your current job choice, this is the spread to use!
+In this case, it will suggest alternative paths based on your strengths.